SCons/scons/testing/framework/test-framework.rst

   PASSED
   Preserved directory /tmp/testcmd.4060.twlYNI

-You can now copy the files from that folder to your new *fixture* folder.
+You can now copy the files from that directory to your new *fixture* directory.
 Then, in the test script you simply remove all the tedious ``TestSCons.write()`` statements and replace them by a single ``TestSCons.dir_fixture()``.